🔍

 🔊

-Subjunctive mood (Congiuntivo) of the verb crollàre
+congiuntivo crollare.
+Subjunctive mood of the verb crollare

 Tempo semplice

-Congiuntivo presente crollàre
+Congiuntivo presente crollare

 io crolli